Better Angels (The Walking Dead): Plot

 Dale Horvath's death has profoundly impacted the group cohesion.
 Rick Grimes, reflecting back on Dale's last words that the group is "broken," abandons Randall's execution and plans to release the boy.
 Hershel Greene allows the group to stay as winter approaches, and they help to gather supplies and secure the property from walkers.
 A guilt-ridden Carl Grimes discloses his role in the events surrounding Dale's death, and Rick helps to console him.

 Shane Walsh is left speechless after Lori Grimes expresses all of her feelings to him, including uncertainty, regret, and appreciation toward her former lover in an attempt to keep him stationed with the group.
 Shane sneaks into the barn, and takes Randall at gunpoint out into the woods, supposedly looking to join Randall's group.
 There, he breaks Randall's neck, killing him, and then smashes his own face against a tree and hides his gun.

 Shane returns just as Randall's absence is discovered.
 Shane lies that Randall had escaped and overpowered him before running into the woods.
 Rick, Shane, Daryl, and Glenn set off to find Randall.
 They split up, with Shane leading Rick in one direction.
 Daryl and Glenn discover Randall, now reanimated as a walker, which they dispatch before investigating the body and finding he died from the broken neck, but had not suffered any bite marks from a walker.
 They question how Randall had become a walker.

 Meanwhile, Shane continues to lead Rick back towards the farm, but Rick has grown suspicious that Shane wants to assassinate him and blame his death on Randall.
 Shane draws his gun on Rick, but Rick refuses to engage, challenging Shane to kill an unarmed man.
 Rick continues to talk to Shane, allowing him to get close enough to stab Shane in the chest.
 Shane collapses and dies, as Rick grieves for his lost friend.
 As he is mourning, Carl walks up, and then aims his gun toward Rick.
 Rick thinks Carl is upset that he killed Shane and tries to plead with him.
 Rick is surprised when Carl fires at the reanimated body of Shane that was advancing on Rick from behind, killing him.

-Unbeknownst to them, Carl's gunshot has attracted the attention of a horde of walkers in the nearby woods that start to advance on their location.
+Unbeknown to them, Carl's gunshot has attracted the attention of a horde of walkers in the nearby woods that start to advance on their location.